 Continuing forth from our previous blog post, let’s proceed on to some more problems that are associated with low-quality master data and why data cleaning hence, becomes so important for the manufacturing industry.

-A lot of material items are ones that are infrequently replaced, purchased on a decentralized basis and bought from a broad range of suppliers, which results in inefficient purchasing processes.
-This means an increase in order fulfilment times, higher processing costs for transactions and administrative support that can be time-consuming.
-The lack of evenly distributed supplier data in systems, results in poor inventory control and therefore lack of spend visibility.
+- Spend Management: A lot of material items are ones that are infrequently replaced, purchased on a decentralized basis and bought from a broad range of suppliers, which results in inefficient purchasing processes.
+This means an increase in order fulfillment times, higher processing costs for transactions and administrative support that can be time-consuming.
+The lack of evenly distributed supplier data in systems results in poor inventory control and therefore lack of spend visibility.

 Thus, with so many issues in place, the need for clean data becomes indispensable in the following ways:

 - Clean data ensures that all the obsolete data is removed from your system, which in turn, reduces the storage costs.

 - Accurate data facilitates marketing campaigns that are effective and precise.
 Clean data, hence, can help you get a higher ROI for your marketing activities.

 - Accurate data, helps you understand the changes in behavior patterns of your intended customers

 - It will help you be in line with all the compliance policies that are concerned with data protection

 Since manufacturing industries rely heavily on big data and use of algorithms to guide them through the essential decision-making processes – for reliable and accurate outcomes, it is imperative that the data should be clean.
 Being able to choose the best supplier and materials is quite dependent on the right interpretation of data and accuracy of analysis, in order to stay ahead of the competition.